Science

 Prerequisite: Honors Chemistry and department recommendation

 The AP Chemistry course prepares students to qualify for transferable college credit through the Advanced Placement examination program.
 The course is for students with great interest and ability in science.
-Building on a strong foundation in chemistry, this course teaches the advanced science student originality in observation and experimentation, precision in advanced mathematical calculations, computer-based graphing, data collection and analysis.
-Conducting rigorous qualitative and quantitative laboratory experiments and writing comprehensive analytical lab reports are emphasized in order to satisfy equivalent demands of college freshman chemistry.
+Building on a strong foundation in chemistry, this course teaches the advanced science student originality in observation and experimentation, precision in advanced mathematical calculations, computer-based graphing, data collection, and analysis.
+Conducting rigorous qualitative and quantitative laboratory experiments and writing comprehensive analytical lab reports are emphasized in order to satisfy the equivalent demands of college freshman chemistry.

 • AP Physics 2